gvwilson/sdxpy/src/persist/index.md

 the things we make learn how to do things better as we use them.

 In this case,
-we can follow the Open-Closed Principle by rewriting our functions as classes.
-We will also use [%i "dynamic dispatch" %] as we did in [%x interp %] to handle each item so that we don't have to modify a multi-way `if` statement each time we add a new capability.
+we can follow the Open-Closed Principle by rewriting our functions as classes and by using yet another form of [%i "dynamic dispatch" %] to handle each item so that we don't have to modify a multi-way `if` statement each time we add a new capability.
+If we have an object `obj`,
+then `hasattr(obj, "name")` tells us whether that object has an attribute called `"name"`.
+If it does,
+`getattr(obj, "name")` returns that attribute's value;
+if that attribute happens to be a method, we can then call it like a function:

+[% inc pat="attr.*" fill="py out" %]

+Using this,
-The core of our saving class is:
+the core of our saving class is:

 [% inc file="oop.py" keep="save" %]

-(We have called it `SaveOop` instead of just `Save` because we are going to create several variations on it.)
+We have called it `SaveOop` instead of just `Save` because we are going to create other variations on it.
-{: .continue}

 `SaveOop.save` figures out which [%i "method" %] to call to save a particular thing by constructing a name based on the thing's type, checking whether that method exists, and then calling it.
-Again,
-as in [%x interp %],
-the methods that handle specific items must all have the same [%i "signature" %] so that they can be called interchangeably.
+As in previous example of dynamic dispatch, the methods that handle specific items must all have the same [%i "signature" %] so that they can be called interchangeably.